bhauman/spell-spec/README.md

 # spell-spec

-Provides additional spec macros that have the same signature as `clojure.spec.alpha/keys` which check for potential spelling errors in the map keys. `spell-spec` provides [expound](https://github.com/bhb/expound) integration for nicely formatted results.
+Provides additional spec macros that have the same signature as `clojure.spec.alpha/keys` which also check for potential spelling errors in the map keys. `spell-spec` provides [expound](https://github.com/bhb/expound) integration for nicely formatted results.